+D11.
+Describe additional requirements for transfer admission, if applicable: None

+Transfer Credit Policies

-Summer Λ D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
-Describe addinone litional requirements f or transfer admission , if applicable: Transfer Credi t Policies D12.
-Report the lo owest grade earned for any course that may be transferred for cre edit: D D13.
-Maximum no Number All umber of credits or cou Unit type Se - nsferred from a two-y ear institution: Number All Unit type Semester hour Number All Unit type Semester hour D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: At least 30 of division credits and 50% of credit hours D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: At least 30 of upper division credits and 50% of major credit hours D17.
-Describe oth D17.
+D12.
+Report the lowest grade earned for any course that may be transferred for credit: D

+- D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number All Unit type Semester hour - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number All Unit type Semester hour - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: At least 30 of division credits and 50% of credit hours - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: At least 30 of upper division credits and 50% if credit hours - D17.
 Describe other transfer credit policies: